envytools/envytools/hwdocs/mmio.rst

 009000:00a000  ROOT  PTIMER        all       :ref:`ptimer-mmio-nv03`          time measurement and time-based alarms 00c800:00cc00  IBUS  ???           all       ???                              ???
 00cc00:00d000  IBUS  ???           all       ???                              ???
-00d000:00e000  IBUS  PGPIO         NVD9-     `<io/pnvio.txt>`_                GPIOs, I2C buses
+00d000:00e000  IBUS  PGPIO         NVD9-     :ref:`pgpio-mmio`                GPIOs, I2C buses
-00e000:00e800  IBUS  PNVIO         all       `<io/pnvio.txt>`_                GPIOs, I2C buses, PWM fan control, and other external devices
+00e000:00e800  IBUS  PNVIO         all       :ref:`pnvio-mmio`                GPIOs, I2C buses, PWM fan control, and other external devices
 00e800:00f000  IBUS  PIOCLOCK      all       :ref:`nvc0-pioclock-mmio`        PNVIO's clock setup 010000:020000  ROOT  ???           all       ???                              has something to do with PCI config spaces of other devices?
 020000:021000  IBUS  PTHERM        all       :ref:`ptherm-mmio`               thermal sensor